What risk mitigation efforts should the prudent employer take before employees return to the workplace?

-But first, employers need to closely consider whether employees need to return to the office or if they should continue to work from home, if possible (remote working remains the preference even if no longer the rule whenever it can be implemented, according to the French Government).
+But first, employers need to closely consider whether employees need to return to the office or if they should continue to work from home, if possible (remote working remains the preference even if no longer the rule whenever it can be implemented, especially in the areas where the COVID-19 circulates actively, according to the French Government).

-Employers shall also carry out a risk assessment involving identifying the risk, decide how likely it is that someone will be harmed and take action to eliminate the hazard, or, if that is not possible, control the risk.
+Employers shall also carry out a risk assessment involving identifying the risk, deciding how likely it is that someone will be harmed and taking action to eliminate the hazard, or, if that is not possible, controlling the risk.
 This risk assessment needs to be formalised, and the social and economic works council must be informed and consulted with regarding this document.
 It is also recommended to involve the occupational health services with respect to the drafting of this document.

-This risk assessment shall be updated on a regular basis and should take into account any factors that may make employees particularly likely to be infected by the COVID-19.
+This risk assessment should be updated on a regular basis and should take into account any factors that may make employees particularly likely to be infected by the COVID-19.

 The French Government website provides general guidance to employers (the COVID-19 portal is available here and a fairly detailed Q&A can be read here), but also more specific advice for six specific sectors of business such as (i) retail stores, hotels and restaurants, (ii) repair maintenance and cleaning services, (iii) production and industries, and (iv) transportation and logistics services (here).

 - Consult with the social and economic works council regarding the risk assessment

 - Involve occupational health services in the assessment